-The flux distribution of bursts themselves is nicely fit by a model in which the rate of bursts per volume is unchanged throughout the history of the universe, and in which the bursts have a constant rest-frame luminosity (hence, in which they are non-evolving standard candles).
-This was the standard model for a while, but BeppoSAX observations and their follow-up have shown that the rate per volume was much higher in the old days; in fact, it appears roughly consistent with the star formation rate as a function of redshift, so the new standard model is that the bursts happen in star-forming regions.
-Note, however, that statistics are poor, and although it is clear that the GRB rate is now less than it was, it is not clear that it is nailed to the star formation rate.
+The flux distribution of bursts themselves was originally fit by a model in which the rate of bursts per volume is unchanged throughout the history of the universe, and in which the bursts have a constant rest-frame luminosity (hence, in which they are non-evolving standard candles).
+This was the standard model for a while, but BeppoSAX observations and their follow-ups have shown that the rate per volume was much higher in the old days; in fact, it appears roughly consistent with the star formation rate as a function of redshift, so the new standard model is that the bursts happen in star-forming regions.